Mississippi is One of Only Two States Without a True “No-Fault Divorce” Law

 Over the years legislators in Mississippi have attempted to reform our state’s divorce laws by creating a no-fault divorce option, but so far these efforts have yet to be successful.
 Those in favor of reform often argue that Mississippi’s current divorce laws are antiquated, difficult to comply with, sometimes trap spouses and children in abusive situations, and are prohibitively expensive for married individuals who have limited resources.
 On the other hand, religious lobbyists and others who oppose instituting a no-fault divorce law frequently claim that no-fault divorce laws make it too easy for couples to get divorced and that these laws derogate the institution and sanctity of marriage.

 Contact Us Today for Help

 If you live in Mississippi and are interested in getting divorced it is important to understand that many couples are granted divorces annually in Mississippi despite the fact that our state does not grant no-fault divorces.
 In fact, the National Center for Family and Marriage Research consistently ranks Mississippi as having one of the highest divorce rates in the country.
-If you would like to discuss your legal options with an experienced local divorce attorney call Derek L. Hall, PLLC today at (601) 202-2222.
+If you would like to discuss your legal options with an experienced local divorce attorney call Derek L. Hall, PC today at (601) 202-2222.